abonello/project-1/README.md

 11. Fixed problem created from unequal sizes of activities cards.
 Pass
 12. Hide images in portfolio in extra small.
 Pass
 13. Tested media query for margin in composition portfolio.
 Pass
+14. Changed jQuery code that shows current year in copyright note with javaScript as it was waiting to load everything including the code from SoundCloud.
+This was resulting in the page sitting note showing the correct copyright note.
+Pass